BlancoAnna/Graphs-NetworkAnalysis/README.md

-# KR
+# Graphs and Network Analysis
-Several seminars done in the Knowledge Representation's class.
+Several seminars done in the Graphs and Network Analysis' class.